A-Sarkar18/A-Sarkar18/README.md

 I'm passionate about using data sceince methods & techniques to describe, visualize, and address various policy challenges in energy, climate, and environment.
+I thrive on tackling regression tasks and exploring machine learning (ml) applications to economic questions.
 <!---
 A-Sarkar18/A-Sarkar18 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.